Chikombe/alx-system_engineering-devops/0x00-shell_basics/README.md

-display directory current contents with user and group IDs displayed numerically
+display directory content with user and group id displaye numerically